Carrie Hamilton: Death

 Hamilton died from pneumonia as a complication of lung cancer that spread to her brain in Los Angeles, California, on January 20, 2002, at age 38, and is interred in the Westwood Village Memorial Park Cemetery.

-Theatre
+Legacy

-In July 2006, the former Balcony Theatre of the Pasadena Playhouse was rededicated as the Carrie Hamilton Theatre in Hamilton's memory (Burnett is a board member).
-It hosts a series of readings called "Hothouse at the Playhouse", as well as the Directors Lab West and the Furious Theatre Company.
-On February 19, 2007, architect Frank Gehry was selected to redesign the Carrie Hamilton Theatre.
+In July 2006, the former Balcony Theatre of the Pasadena Playhouse, where Burnett is a board member, was rededicated as the Carrie Hamilton Theatre in Hamilton's memory.

-Anaheim University Carrie Hamilton Entertainment Institute

 On March 23, 2010, Carol Burnett participated in establishing the Anaheim University Carrie Hamilton Entertainment Institute with Anaheim University Vice President for Academic Affairs Dr. David Nunan.